Skip to content

 - Hathaway acquired its interest in 2013 and has amassed ~750 acres in the northern portion of the field.
 Hathaway has installed a gas pipeline, and obtained permits for cyclic steaming and water disposal.

 - Hathaway drilled nine Basal Chanac horizontal wells, one water disposal well, and one water source well and the infrastructure for future steamflood development.
 Production grew from zero to 100-200 bopd with cyclic steaming.

 - Proposed development program includes a 96 pattern steamflood in the Kern River and seven additional Basal Chanac horizontal wells.

-- In late 2016, Hathaway acquired an additional 6 leases: Portals #1, Portals #3, Haddad, Teget, Charles and Smith.
+- In late 2016, Hathaway acquired two additional leases; Teget and LV Smith.

 - Awaiting approval of a UIC Aquifer Exemption.